Octopussy: Retrospective reviews

-On Rotten Tomatoes, the film has an approval rating of 42% based on 50 reviews.
+On Rotten Tomatoes, the film has an approval rating of 41% based on 49 reviews.
 The website's critical consensus reads: "Despite a couple of electrifying action sequences, Octopussy is a formulaic, anachronistic Bond outing."
+Metacritic, which uses a weighted average, assigned the a score of 63 out of 100, based on 14 critics, indicating "generally favorable" reviews.

 James Berardinelli said that the movie was long and confusing, and strongly criticised Steven Berkoff's performance, describing it as "offensively bad" and the worst performance of any Bond villain.
 A particular point of contention are comedic scenes where Bond is dressed in a clown costume, a gorilla outfit and doing a Tarzan yell during a jungle chase.
 As a result, it frequently ranks low in rankings of James Bond films, such as the ones by Entertainment Weekly, MSN, and IGN.
 C. J. Henderson reviewed Octopussy in The Space Gamer magazine, writing "there isn't a moment in the movie when we worry for the slightest instant that anything could happen to suave ol' James.
 Predictably, it doesn't.
 To kill Bond would be to lose the most bankable genre character ever brought to the movies."

 By contrast, the elegance of the film locations in India, and the stunts on the aircraft and train were appreciated.
 GQ writer David Williams said Octopussy was "one of the best 'Bad Films' of the franchise", praising the entertaining characters but finding the silliness and Moore's advanced age problematic.
 Danny Peary wrote that Octopussy "has slow spots, little humour, and villains who aren't nearly of the calibre of Dr. No, Goldfinger, or Blofeld.
-Also, the filmmakers make the mistake of demeaning Bond by having him swing through the trees and emitting a Tarzan cry and having him hide in a gorilla suit and later disguise himself as a clown (who all the kids at the circus laugh at).
-It's as if they're trying to remind us that everything is tongue-in-cheek, but that makes little sense, for the film is much more serious than typical Bond outings – in fact, it recalls the tone of From Russia with Love."
+Also, the filmmakers make the mistake of demeaning Bond by having him swing through the trees and emitting a Tarzan cry and having him hide in a gorilla suit and later disguise himself as a clown (whom all the kids at the circus laugh at).
+It's as if they're trying to remind us that everything is tongue-in-cheek, but that makes little sense, for this film is much more serious than typical Bond outings – in fact, it recalls the tone of From Russia with Love."